benchopt/benchopt/doc/tutorials/add_solver.rst

 Add a solver to an existing benchmark
 =====================================

-This tutorial walks you through the cornerstones of adding a new solver to a benchmark.
+This tutorial walks you through the process of adding a new solver to a benchmark.
 To this end, we will focus on adding a new solver, to the `Ridge regression benchmark <https://github.com/benchopt/benchmark_ridge>`_.